Hinge modes of three-dimensional Euler insulators: Euler band topology in 3D insulators

 as a topological invariant characterizing a pair of isolated bands (or when the number of occupied bands is two) in 3D $C_{2z}\mathcal{T}$-symmetric insulators.
 This definition is motivated by various previous works~\cite{PhysRevLett.106.106802, Kobayashi2021PRB, Ahn2019PRB, Sato2025PRB, Kobayashi2026PRB}, in which the real band topology of $C_{2}\mathcal{T}$-symmetric systems is characterized by the difference in 2D topological invariants between the $k_z=0$ and $k_z=\pi$ planes.

+We note that, in $P\mathcal{T}$ symmetric systems, where $P$ denotes spatial inversion, the difference in the Euler class between the $k_z=0$ and $k_z = \pi$ planes is also related to the linking structure of bulk nodal lines~\cite{Ahn2018PRL, Ahn2019CPB,bouhon2022multi,Sato2024}.
+In contrast, the present work focuses on fully gapped 3D insulators protected only by $C_{2z}\mathcal{T}$ and translational symmetries, where no such nodal structure is present.
+We establish a bulk-boundary correspondence directly between $\bar{e}_2 = N$ and the number $N$ of chiral hinge modes.

 In particular, when $\bar{e}_2=1$, it has been shown that the system supports a single chiral hinge mode, since $\bar{e}_2 \mod 2$ is equivalent to the Chern-Simons invariant~\cite{Ahn2019PRB}.
-In addition, since the Chern-Simons invariant in 3D $C_{2z}\mathcal{T}$-symmetric insulators is a stable $\mathbb{Z}_2$ topological invariant related to the second Stiefel-Whitney class and defined for an arbitrary number of occupied bands, the single chiral hinge mode remains stable upon adding trivial bands~\cite{Ahn2019PRB}.
+In addition, since the Chern-Simons invariant in 3D $C_{2z}\mathcal{T}$-symmetric insulators is a stable $\mathbb{Z}_2$ topological invariant defined for an arbitrary number of occupied bands, the single chiral hinge mode remains stable upon adding trivial bands~\cite{Ahn2019PRB}.
+More precisely, this stable $\mathbb{Z}_2$ invariant is the second Stiefel--Whitney class $w_2 = \bar{e}_2 \bmod 2$, i.e. the parity of the Euler class.
+Accordingly, for odd $\bar{e}_2$ the single chiral hinge mode is protected by the nontrivial $w_2$, whereas for even $\bar{e}_2$ one has $w_2 = 0$, so that the chiral hinge modes discussed below cannot be attributed to $w_2$ and instead originate intrinsically from the $\mathbb{Z}$-valued Euler class.

 In what follows, we extend this relation to $\bar{e}_2\geq 2$.
-For this purpose, we assume (i) $e_2(0) \neq 0$ and $e_2(\pi)=0$, and (ii) the number of occupied bands is fixed to two.
+We assume that the number of occupied bands is fixed to two.
+Since $e_2$ is a fragile topological invariant, the hinge states discussed below are valid only for two occupied bands and become unstable under the addition of bands, for example, by attaching 2D Chern insulators to the three-dimensional surface.

 In calculating $\bar{e}_2$, there are two subtleties.
 First, the sign of $\bar{e}_2$ is not gauge invariant, since the signs of $e_2(k_z^\ast)$ flip under an $O(2)$ transformation with determinant $-1$.
 Second, the evaluation of $\bar{e}_2$ requires fixing the relative sign between $e_2(0)$ and $e_2(\pi)$~\cite{Sato2025PRB}.
-To avoid these issues, we assume that only $e_2(0)$ is nonzero and focus on its absolute value.
-Furthermore, since $e_2$ is a fragile topological invariant, the hinge states discussed below are valid only for two occupied bands and become unstable under the addition of bands, for example, by attaching 2D Chern insulators to the three-dimensional surface.
+To circumvent both subtleties, we place the nontrivial Euler class on a single plane by assuming (i) $e_2(0)\neq 0$ and $e_2(\pi)=0$.
+The invariant then reduces to $\bar{e}_2 = e_2(0)$, whose magnitude $|\bar{e}_2| = |e_2(0)|$ is fixed by one plane alone and is thus free of the relative-sign ambiguity.